-Headspace is Australia’s National Youth Mental Health Foundation. headspace works to reduce the impact of mental health issues and drug and alcohol use on young people. headspace is about making a difference to the lives of young people, offering support for social and emotional wellbeing, to help people get support quickly.
+headspace is Australia’s National Youth Mental Health Foundation. headspace works to reduce the impact of mental health issues and drug and alcohol use on young people. headspace is about making a difference to the lives of young people, offering support for social and emotional wellbeing, to help people get support quickly.

 All centres offer a ‘one stop shop’ for young people aged between 12-25 who may have concerns about their physical health, mental health, or about using alcohol or other drugs.

-headspace Youth Early Psychosis Program (hYEPP)
+headspace Early Psychosis